resulgg/aesthetic-rank/README.md

 - **Self-Hosted Services**:

   - **Coolify**: A self-hosted platform for managing and deploying applications.
-  - **Plausible**: A self-hosted analytics solution for tracking user interactions without compromising privacy.
+  - **Umami**: A self-hosted analytics solution for tracking user interactions without compromising privacy.

 - **Deployment**: